by Janice A. Jones | Updated 01-04-2024

 Taco here from Dogwood Country Shih Tzu, has a stunning red color with just a bit of white on his chest.
 But look at his nose.
 Unlike the Red and White Shih Tzu above, little Taco's nose is brown.

 Technically, the American Kennel Club will describe him as a liver, even though he has that distinct red color that often looks more orange than red.

 Blue is another confusing color.
 A true blue Shih Tzu will have a blue nose, but can have other colors of hair.
 The color looks more charcoal and is often difficult to see except in natural light.
 Sunlight is the best way to observe this rare color.

-This rare color comes from a recessive gene and it show up in a puppy, both mother and father must carry the gene.
 So, if you are contemplating the purchase of a true blue colored Shih Tzu, it is best to visit the breeder personally rather than depend on a photo on the Internet.

 There are seven varieties of colors that contain two combinations, a white with another color:

 Another Shih Tzu Coat Colors combination of two colors includes dogs with red and gold coloration but this combination does not appear on the official AKC Registration paperwork, even though it exists.

 When there are two combinations, the color patterns can have endless possibilities.
 No two Shih Tzu with two colors will ever look alike.
 Symmetry in color combinations is highly desirable, but not necessary.